Quaternionic Carleson measures: Vanishing Carleson measures

 converges to $0$ as $n$ goes to $+\infty$, that is $\hat{\nu}$ is vanishing $p$-Carleson as well. \end{proof}}

 \begin{teo} Let $p\ge 1$.
-If the operator $\mathcal J$ is bounded on the complex Banach space $X_\D$, then a positive Borel measure $\mu$ is vansihing $p$-Carleson for the quaternionic Banach space $X_\B$, if and only if $\mu^s$ is vanishing $p$-Carleson for $X_\D$, i.e.
+If the operator $\mathcal J$ is bounded on the complex Banach space $X_\D$, then a finite positive Borel measure $\mu$ is vanisihing $p$-Carleson for the quaternionic Banach space $X_\B$, if and only if $\mu^s$ is vanishing $p$-Carleson for $X_\D$, i.e.